Skip to main content

-If your brand sells products that align with traditional ideas of motherhood—for example, health and beauty products, jewelry, and home furnishings—your email campaigns may feel straightforward.
+If your brand sells products that align with old fashioned ideas of motherhood—for example, health and beauty, jewelry, and home furnishings—tapping into that traditional, value-seeking behavior with your marketing campaigns may feel straightforward.

-But in recent years, we’ve become more thoughtful about what motherhood means to different people.
+But in recent years, the world has become more thoughtful about what motherhood means to different people.

 We’ve become more sensitive to people who don’t have mothers or who don’t have great relationships with their mothers.
 We’ve recognized that many people have a complicated relationship with the concept of motherhood.
-And we’ve embraced seriously the concept of the pet parent, as many millennials are choosing animals over human children.
+And we’ve seriously embraced the concept of the pet parent, as many folks are choosing animals over human children.

 For as many versions of motherhood there may be, there are just as many ways for brands to connect with mothers, mother figures, and the people who love them on Mother’s Day.